The benefits of exercising/being active when trying to conceive

 How much exercise should I be doing?

-- a mix of moderate and vigorous aerobic exercise a week and
+- a mix of moderate, vigorous and very vigorous intensity activity.

 - brisk walking